ibm-cloud-docs/containers/cs_tech.md

 ### What information is stored with IBM when using {{site.data.keyword.containerlong_notm}}?
 {: #pi-info}

-For each cluster that you create with {{site.data.keyword.containerlong_notm}} cluster, IBM stores the information that is described in the following table:
+For each cluster that you create with {{site.data.keyword.containerlong_notm}}, IBM stores the information that is described in the following table:

 |Information type|Data|
 |-------|----------|